bhtri/bhtri/README.md

 ###

 ---
-### **2021年07月12日の名言**
+### **2021年07月13日の名言**

 <p align="center" style="font-size:20px">
   <q>
-    Vulnerability is not winning or losing; it's having the courage to show up and be seen when we have no control over the outcome.
+    What is the one sentence summary of how you change the world?
+Always work hard on something uncomfortably exciting!
   </q>
 </p>

 <p align="right" style="font-size:18px; font-weight: bold">
-Brene Brown
+Larry Page
 </p>

 ---